-No. If you are a single adult or are in a single responsible adult household within that shared home (a House in Multiple Occupation or HMO) the same rules apply; you can be in a support bubble with one other household from outside of your shared home.
-This also applies to students living in HMOs and to people in supported living arrangements where people have individual tenancies.
+No. If you are eligible to form a support bubble and live within a shared building (a House in Multiple Occupation or HMO) the same rules apply; you can be in a support bubble with one other household from outside of your shared home.
 Please see the guidance on supported living for more information.

 If you share facilities such as bathrooms or kitchens you should be aware of the increased risks and take appropriate precautions to minimise that risk – see Public Health Wales guidance for further information.